Happy Wheels: Web series

-In November 2016, a 9-episode animated web series based on Happy Wheels premiered on Go90.
-The series, produced by Machinima, Inc. and Bunim/Murray Productions digital division BMP Digital, is set in the title town, dubbed as "the most dangerous community on Earth" where "people are mangled everyday by traps, spikes, mines, cars, unsafe roads and hazards.
-But no one seems to notice.
-To reduce some of the carnage in town, five concerned citizens form a safety awareness committee but often fail with hilarious results."
+In November 2016, a 9-episode animated web series based on Happy Wheels titled Happy Wheels: The Series premiered on Verizon’s go90.
+Produced by Machinima, Inc. and Bunim/Murray Productions digital division BMP Digital, Happy Wheels: The Series is set in the title town, dubbed as "the most dangerous community on Earth" where "people are mangled everyday by traps, spikes, mines, cars, unsafe roads and hazards."
+Five concerned citizens form a safety awareness committee called D.E.A.T.H.S. to prevent any more casualties, but end up either killing more people directly or falling victim to the traps theirselves.
+The series has been officially inaccessible since the shutdown of go90 on July 31, 2018.
+In the years since, while much of the series has been archived, some content, namely the seventh episode, remains lost media to this day.